What is ERC-777?

 Let's find out ERC-777 meaning, definition in crypto, what is ERC-777, and all other detailed facts.

-The ERC-777 standard has several advantages.
-For example, it allows anyone to add new capabilities to tokens.
-One of which is a mixer contract for enhanced transaction secrecy or an emergency recovery mechanism that would assist you if you were to misplace your private keys.
+Besides that, the ERC-777 token standard has many more advantages.
+For starters, it allows anyone to add new capabilities to tokens.
+For example, you can add an emergency recovery mechanism that would assist you if you were to misplace your private keys.